arungudelli/angularjswiki/content/en/angular/understanding-angulars-ngif-else-then-with-examples/index.md

 How you ever thought about asterisk(*) before the structural directive `ngIf`?

-When we write `*ngif` directive with HTML elements, angular will place that element inside a `<ng-template>` tag with the given condtion.
+When we write `*ngif` directive with HTML elements, angular will place that element inside a `<ng-template>` tag with the given condition.

 ```
 <div *ngIf="display">Hi I am Visible</div>